Ezekiel 32 – Egypt, Monster of the Seas, Destined for Hell

 And fouling their rivers.’

 a.
 In the twelfth year, in the twelfth month, on the first day of the month: This prophecy came more than a year after the fall of Jerusalem.
-This lamentation for Pharaoh king of Egypt was given after any hope Judah had on Egypt for help was past.
+This lamentation for Pharaoh king of Egypt was given after any hope Judah had in Egypt for help was passed.

 i.
 This point of Jewish history, “They perhaps wondered whether God would be faithful to punish the heathen nations as he had declared.
 Conversely Egypt had seen the collapse of Jerusalem and Judah, and Egypt may have begun to gloat in pride over her own survival and power.”
 (Alexander)